RedisGraph/RedisGraph/docs/commands/graph.config-set.md

 Set the value of a RedisGraph configuration parameter.

-Values set using `GRAPH.CONFIG SET` do not persist after server restart.
+Values set using `GRAPH.CONFIG SET` are not persisted after server restart.

 RedisGraph configuration parameters are detailed [here](/docs/stack/graph/configuration).